dof-dss/nicsdru_unity/README.md

 Note that the -d sitename must have a '_legacy' suffix, please make sure that you do not overwrite your Drupal 8 database by mistake !:
 `lando db-import -d <sitename>_legacy -f <downloaded db>`

+2. Import config:
+`lando drush import-config`

-2. Install unity_file_migrations module and any site specific migration modules e.g. uregni_migrations
+3. Install the unity_file_migrations module and any site specific migration modules e.g. uregni_migrations

 3. Make sure that you are in the appropriate site directory e.g. web/sites/uregni and run this command:
 `lando drush migrate-import --group=migrate_drupal_7`

+4. You may need to run the 'migrate-import' command a few times until it completes.

+5. When all content has been migrated, import config again:
+`lando drush import-config`

+6. Import blocks saved in config using the 'structure sync' module (select option 1 - 'Full'):
+`lando drush import-blocks`

 ## Code workflow